jantman/puppet-archlinux-macbookretina/README.md

 * Wired networking using NetworkManager and the USB ethernet adapter
 * installing AUR packages via Yaourt (including in Puppet)
 * [Chrony - ArchWiki](https://wiki.archlinux.org/index.php/Chrony) for NTP that plays well on a laptop
+* iptables with rules provided by the puppetlabs firewall module
+* makepkg set to compile and store source and logs under /tmp, which is by default a tmpfs in RAM sized at 50% of physical memory.
+If you need more space than that, see [Compiling in tmpfs](https://wiki.archlinux.org/index.php/Solid_State_Drives#Compiling_in_tmpfs)

 What Doesnt (Yet)
 =================